S2-group/s2-group.github.io/_posts/2025-10-07-green-hackathon.md

+---
+layout: post
-# 🌱 Green Hackathon Report
+title: 🌱 Green Hackathon Report
+tags: [sustainability]
+comments: true
+---

 ## Event Summary
 On October 7, the **Green Hackathon** was hosted as part of the Green Lab course in the Master of Computer Science program.